Tele Columbus Deploys Transfor - GuruFocus.com

+German fiber network provider leverages network with reduced resource consumption to deliver exceptional user experiences and sustainable business growth

-Juniper+Networks (NYSE:JNPR, Financial), a leader in secure, AI-driven networks, and NEC+Corporation (NEC; TSE: 6701), a leading global IT and network transformation services provider, today announced that they are working with Tele+Columbus+AG, one of Germany’s leading fiber network providers, to create a converged interconnect network (CIN) built on Juniper’s Cloud+Metro infrastructure and NEC’s xHaul transformation services, that will converge all its services onto a single, high-performance platform.
+SUNNYVALE, Calif., and TOKYO, Feb 27, 2023 - (JCN Newswire) - Juniper Networks (:JNPR), a leader in secure, AI-driven networks, and NEC Corporation (TSE: 6701), a leading global IT and network transformation services provider, today announced that they are working with Tele Columbus AG, one of Germany's leading fiber network providers, to create a converged interconnect network (CIN) built on Juniper's Cloud Metro infrastructure and NEC's xHaul transformation services, that will converge all its services onto a single, high-performance platform.
 Tele Columbus is investing in the next-generation network to enable sustainable business growth that can consistently deliver scalable, high-quality digital entertainment and business service experiences while managing costs and environmental considerations effectively.
 As a key to this initiative, the initial launch of the new platform will take place in early 2023.

-- Following consultancy and comprehensive validations led by NEC 5G Transport Network Center of Excellence (CoE) in EMEA, Juniper’s Cloud Metro solution was chosen by Tele Columbus to create a Converged Interconnect Network (CIN) that enables all consumer and business services to be managed and delivered more cost-effectively from a single infrastructure.
+Following consultancy and comprehensive validations led by the NEC 5G Transport Network Center of Excellence (CoE) in EMEA, Juniper's Cloud Metro solution was chosen by Tele Columbus to create a converged interconnect network (CIN) that enables all consumer and business services to be managed and delivered more cost-effectively from a single infrastructure.

-- Sustainable expansion for the future was a key consideration for Tele Columbus.
-Juniper+Networks%26trade%3B+ACX7000+Family products offer category-leading port speed options to help customers grow in-place as their capacity needs increase, allowing easy transition from 100G to 400G with different choices of optics.
-The ACX7000’s future proof performance enables longer system life, better economics and ultimately reduced e-waste.
+Sustainable expansion for the future was a key consideration for Tele Columbus.
+Juniper NetworksTM ACX7000 Family of products offer category-leading port speed options to help customers grow in-place as their capacity needs increase, allowing easy transition from 100G to 400G with different choices of optics.
+The ACX7000's future-proof performance enables longer system life, better economics and ultimately reduced e-waste.

-- NEC is providing xHaul+transformation+services tailored to meet Tele Columbus’s business requirements.
-The services are based on its CoE’s global telecom expertise combined with local engineering support for Tele Columbus throughout design, deployment and operation, including training and optimization efforts, to ensure that the introduction of the new platform enhances their service quality and competitiveness.
+NEC is providing xHaul transformation services tailored to meet Tele Columbus' business requirements.
+The services are based on its CoE's global telecom expertise combined with local engineering support for Tele Columbus throughout design, deployment and operation, including training and optimization efforts, to ensure that the introduction of the new platform enhances their service quality and competitiveness.

 Flexibility & Agility

-“German subscribers – as elsewhere - are already focused on the performance, scalability and reliability of digital services as those will become even more important differentiators in the future.
+"German subscribers - as elsewhere - are already focused on the performance, scalability and reliability of digital services as those will become even more important differentiators in the future.
 In order to meet these expectations in the context of exponential data growth, we stepped ahead transforming our technology platform and by that shaping our business for the future.
 The Cloud Metro solution, the partnership of Juniper and NEC and attentive local support matched our needs and has shown us the value of simplicity, innovation and open, multi-vendor principles.
-This has enabled a migration path that honors Tele Columbus’ vision, sustainability imperatives and commercial considerations front and center.”
+This has enabled a migration path that honors Tele Columbus' vision, sustainability imperatives and commercial considerations front and center," said Michael Frankle, Chief Technology Officer, Tele Columbus AG.

-“NEC is honored to contribute to Tele Columbus’s transformation journey in tight coordination with Juniper.
-The validation of Juniper’s Cloud Metro in our CoE lab has proven it as a robust, scalable and sustainable solution, and one of the essential pillars to NEC xHaul Transformation Services, to innovate our customers’ transport network to the next generation.
-NEC is committed to continue supporting Tele Colombus’ business success as a local partner in Germany, as well as our valued customers across the globe.”
+"NEC is honored to contribute to Tele Columbus' transformation journey in tight coordination with Juniper.
+The validation of Juniper's Cloud Metro in our CoE lab has proven it as a robust, scalable and sustainable solution, and one of the essential pillars to NEC xHaul Transformation Services, to innovate our customers' transport network to the next generation.
+NEC is committed to continue supporting Tele Columbus' business success as a local partner in Germany, as well as our valued customers across the globe," said Hideyuki Ogata, General Manager, Service Provider Solutions Department, NEC.

-“Juniper is thrilled to be selected by Tele Columbus as a new strategic vendor, working alongside our Global Alliance partner NEC.
-The business strategy driving Tele Columbus’s network transformation confirms that traditional, device-centric “retro metro” network solutions are no longer fit-for-purpose.
-Our Cloud Metro solution is uniquely designed to overcome the overlapping pressures of service scalability, user experience demands, environmental considerations and operational cost efficiencies that are faced by today’s service providers.”

-- Brendan Gibbs, Senior Vice President of Automated WAN Solutions, Juniper Networks
+"Juniper is thrilled to be selected by Tele Columbus as a new strategic vendor, working alongside our Global Alliance partner NEC.
+The business strategy driving Tele Columbus' network transformation confirms that traditional, device-centric "retro metro" network solutions are no longer fit-for-purpose.
+Our Cloud Metro solution is uniquely designed to overcome the overlapping pressures of service scalability, user experience demands, environmental considerations and operational cost efficiencies that are faced by today's service providers," said Brendan Gibbs, Senior Vice President of Automated WAN Solutions, Juniper Networks.

 Juniper & NEC at Mobile World Congress (February 27-March 2, 2023)